hyginn/qqid/README.md

     c59db976-e141-3d32-db89-cc071401fe8d
 ```

 Practice shows that when we put them into spreadsheets during data entry, or need to tell them apart during testing and debugging of analysis code, it is surprisingly useful to be able to tell UUIDs apart by actually looking at them.
 UUIDs are also quite long and this may make them awkward to manage in tables, or reports.
+Curiously, the very existence of hyphens in UUIDs (or colons in IPv6 addresses) shows that the format was specified with consideration for human readability.
+Yet such readability can be much improved.

 &nbsp;